zaina-saif/GrantAIScraper/README.md

 4. **Export or Analyze**
    - Download the structured data in JSON format for use in grant optimization efforts, or view the insights directly within the app.

-This revised README better aligns with your use case, emphasizing nonprofit-focused AI scraping and the practical application of extracted data to optimize grant writing.
-Let me know if you'd like further tweaks!